mehmetsen80/Linqra-Sample-InventoryService/README.md

 mvn spring-boot:run
 ```

+## Service Startup Order

+For proper functionality, services should be started in the following order:
+1. Discovery Server (Eureka)
+2. API Gateway
+3. Inventory Service (this service)
+4. Other microservices (Product Service, etc.)

 ## Notes

 - This service is designed to work with Eureka for service discovery
 - Mock data is provided for demonstration purposes
 - For production use, replace the in-memory storage with a proper database
+- Communication between services happens through the API Gateway